 We remind our kids to mind their manners, but what about their money?
-November is Financial Literacy Month and we’ve got some tips to help develop your kids into mindful millionaires.
+We’ve got some tips to help develop your kids into mindful millionaires.
 Or at least teach them to save their allowance.

 It might look a little different from yours (you probably don’t have a line for candy purchases) but a good budget is the foundation of good money management at any age.
 A child’s budget could include money for treats, gifts, vacation spending, clothes, toys, and of course, savings.
 This is a good time to teach your child the difference between a “want” and a “need.”
 Use our customizable budget calculator.